kslee106/RipliteFPV/README.md

 Antenna Mount - Printed with TPU.
 Fits the SMA pigtail included with the TBS Unify VTX.
 Held in with M3 6mm bolts.
 Antenna tubes are the "Forever Tubes".
 Will work with any 5mm dia standoffs (15mm tall).

 RaceWire/LED Holders - Designed as keepers to secure the PCBs to the arm and prevent them from being ripped off.
 Print in TPU.
 They must be applied to the arm assembly before attaching the arm and wires to the frame.

+GoPro Mount - GoPro H6/7 mount at 35 degrees.
+Needs M3 2mm spacers to be inserted to help with TPU integrity.
+The slots are for optional straps to keep the GoPro secure.  https://www.mouser.com/ProductDetail/761-M0501-3-AL?r=761-M0501-3-AL